redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

     * Upload provided images to the glance store of the overcloud.
 * Creates flavors and extra_specs
     * Creates flavors for the instances.
 Extra_specs could be created for the flavors if required.
+* Creates keypair
+    * Creates keypair and fetch the file to the client.
+* Creates security groups
+    * Creates security groups with defined protocols.
+* Boot an instance(s)
+    * Boot the defined instances on the overcloud.
 * Overcloud delete
     * Deletes the required stack.
       Default stack is - 'overcloud'.
-* Clear the environment
-    * Delete keypair and instance.
-      Default instance named - 'vm1'.
-* Boot an instance(s)
-    * Boot the defined instances on the overcloud.

 By default, all the tasks runs one by one on the environment.
 The run could be separated by specifying tags of specific run.

 ## Role tags
-* os_tasks - Default run.
-Executes all runs.
 * setup_os_env - Run Openstack virtual env creation for env tasks.
-* create_networks - Run networks creation.
+* network - Run networks creation.
-* create_flavors - Run flavors creation.
+* flavor - Run flavors creation.
-* images_upload - Upload images to the Openstack environment.
+* image - Upload images to the Openstack environment.
+* keypair - Run keypair creation.
+* security_group - Run security groups creation.
+* instance - Boot defined instances.
 * overcloud_delete - Delete the required overcloud stack.
-* clear_env - Clears the environment by removing given instance and keypair.
-* boot_instance - Boot defined instances.

 ## Run triggers
 * setup_os_env - Executed if 'true'.
 True by default.
-* create_networks - Executed if 'true'.
+* network - Executed if 'true'.
 True by default.
-* create_flavors - Executed if 'true'.
-True by default
-* images_upload - Executed if 'true'.
+* flavor - Executed if 'true'.
 True by default.
+* image - Executed if 'true'.
+True by default.
+* keypair - Executed if 'true'.
+True by default.
+* security_group - Executed if 'true'.
+True by default.
+* instance - Executed if 'true'.
+False by default.
 * overcloud_delete - Executed if 'true'.
-False by default.
-* clear_env - Executed if 'true'.
-False by default.
-* boot_instance - Executed if 'true'.
 False by default.

 ## Role variables
 #### Network creation variables